Analog & Time to Digital Converter Glossary

 In time-to-digital converters, the bin size is the unit of quantization for time measurements.
 In our TDCs other jitter sources are smaller than the quantization error.
 Therefore the measurement error for short intervals is dominated by the bin size in our devices.
 Under these circumstances, the maximum measurement error is close to half a bin.
 The rooted mean square (RMS) error is about 0.8 bins and the full width half maximum error is about 2 bins.

-The cycle to cycle jitter of cronologic TDCs is much lower than their bin size.
+The cycle-to-cycle jitter of cronologic TDCs is much lower than their bin size.
 Therefore you can expect an RMS error below half the bin size for your measurements. (© cronologic GMBH & Co.
 KG)

 bathymetry